 - Do not over-bake cookies.
 Once cookies are browned on the bottom and around the edges, they should be done.
 If the top center is still sticky looking, the cookie will continue to bake on the hot cookie sheet once removed from the oven.

-These scrumptious cookies are the perfect combination of chewy oats and deep dark chocolate.
+These Oatmeal Chocolate Chunk Cookies are the perfect combination of chewy oats and deep dark chocolate.
 Feel free to toss in some nuts or dried fruit as well.
 They’re great either way!

 - 1 3/4 cups all-purpose flour

 - 2 sticks unsalted butter, room temperature

 - 3/4 cup light brown sugar, packed

 - 1 bag Ghirardelli dark chocolate chunks, 62 percent cacao, 10 ounces

 Preheat oven to 375 degrees.
 Line cookie sheets with parchment paper.